 What is Immunotherapy?

 Immunotherapy unlike chemotherapy does not directly kill cancer cells.
 Instead, these treatments are, simplistically, designed to enhance our immune system’s ability to fight cancer.
 It works towards building the immune system so that it can do a better job of fighting cancer.
-However, the research is going on to make this therapy prove effective for all kinds of cancer patients.
+However, research is going on to make this therapy prove effective for all kinds of cancer patients.

 Hence, comes the role of combining chemotherapy and immunotherapy.
-Chemotherapy and Immunotherapy combination Experts believe that the combination of the two therapies will result in synergy; one treatment will enhance the effect of the other, and vice versa.
+Chemotherapy and immunotherapy Combination Experts believe that the combination of the two therapies will result in synergy; one treatment will enhance the effect of the other, and vice versa.
 In other words, the objective is combining one plus one to get four.

 Both chemotherapy and immunotherapy are systemic therapies.
 It means that they address cancer cells wherever they happen to be in the body.
 These differ from local treatments such as surgery or radiation therapy.
 Those treatments only address cancer where it arises.
-They do not reach the tumor.
+They do not reach the tumour.

 There are various clinical trials executed that combined immunotherapy with chemotherapy to shrink lung cancers before removing them surgically.
 According to findings, this combination has reduced the risk of recurrence, progression, or death by 37% compared to patients who received chemo alone.